zfoh/haskell-simple-install/README.md

 > Tested on Windows 10.

 - Install the Haskell Platform from https://www.haskell.org/platform/#windows
-- See if your installation worked by either launching GHCi.
+- See if your installation worked by launching GHCi.
 That's your interactive prompt.
 - To run single Haskell Source (.hs) files you can use `runghc` from the command line.

 Try it out with the following hello world program: